btsmith29/AMLS_II_assignment23_24/README.md

 > This directory hosts the results.
 There are subdirectories for the confusion matrices and learning rate curves.
 The parent directory contains the full training history (`training_details.csv`), test scores (`experimental_results.csv`), the confusion matrix for the final emsemble model (`conf_mat_N.png`), and a learning rate curve comparison between the two best-of-breed models `learning_curves_best_of_breeds (bef fine-tuning).png`.

 `/workings/`
 > `assignment-workings.ipynb`: As noted in the 'Development Approach' section of the report, the author used this notebook to develop the solutions on Kaggle before carving the code into the module structure described here.
-The revision history evidences how the solution was built-up and has all the final test results recorded in the output.
+The revision history evidences how the solution was built-up and has all the final results, as included in the report, recorded in the output.
 It could be run in lieu of using `main.py` - the code is all equivalent.

 `README.md`: this file.